 There is no evidence to suggest that people on PrEP or HIV treatment have additional protection against Covid-19.

-This information was adapted from the information on the HSE Sex and Coronavirus (COVID-19) website page and the NYC Safer Sex and Covid guidance.
-This page was last updated on 2 March 2021 and is subject to change depending on evolving restrictions and evidence linked to coronavirus.
+This information was last updated on the 16th November 2021 and is subject to change depending on evolving restrictions and evidence linked to COVID-19.

 NEED TO TALK